-I'm a consultant researcher at the World Bank-UNHCR Joint Data Centre on Forced Displacement (JDC) as a World Bank Group Africa fellow.
-I'm also finalising my PhD in Computer Science at the University of Cape Town.
-At the JDC, I research how forced displacement affects malaria vulnerability and burden, with a particular focus on how climate shocks mediate this relationship.
-For my PhD, I am working on AI for explainable health risk prediction and decision support using multimodal and heterogeneous health data.
+I'm a PhD candidate in Computer Science at the University of Cape Town, working on AI for explainable health risk prediction and decision support using multimodal and heterogeneous health data.
 I explore the integration of symbolic AI, particularly ontologies and knowledge graphs, with machine learning and Bayesian networks within a hybrid AI architecture.
 My PhD research is conducted within the Artificial Intelligence Research Unit (AIRU), which hosts South Africa's Centre for Artificial Intelligence Research (CAIR) network.
-I'm supervised by Prof. Deshen Moodley, and I'm a L'Oréal-UNESCO For Women In Science Young Talents Awardee, recipient of the Generation Google Scholarship, and alumni of the Hasso Plattner Institute and Mawazo fellowship programs.
+I'm supervised by Prof. Deshen Moodley.

-Prior to this, I graduated with Distinction from the University of Manchester, where I earned an MSc in Advanced Computer Science with a specialization in AI.
+Prior to my PhD, I graduated with Distinction from the University of Manchester, where I earned an MSc in Advanced Computer Science with a specialization in AI.
 I did my dissertation in deep learning and human-robot interaction at the Cognitive Robotics Lab, supervised by Prof. Angelo Cangelosi.
 I was a Chevening Scholar, funded by the UK Government's Foreign, Commonwealth and Development Office.

 On a weekend, you can probably find me hiking one of Cape Town's beautiful trails (Platteklip Gorge, Chapman's Peak, and Little Lion's Head are firm favourites!), trying to get to a sub-30 minute parkrun, or road tripping across the Western Cape and beyond rediscovering what adventure looks like in Nairobi and surrounds after nearly four years in Cape Town... but I am equally happy curled up on the couch with a good audiobook or podcast.